Naked mole-rat: Queen and gestation

 The relationships between the queen and the breeding males may last for many years; other females are temporarily sterile.
 Queens live from 13 to 18 years, and are extremely hostile to other females that attempt to exert physical dominance, or that produce hormones associated with becoming queens.
 When the queen dies, another female takes her place, often after a violent struggle with her competitors.
 Once established, the new queen's body expands the space between the vertebrae in her backbone to become longer and ready to bear pups.

 In the wild, naked mole-rats usually breed once a year, if the litter survives.
 In captivity, they breed all year long and can produce a litter every 80 days.
 Gestation lasts about 70 days.
-Litter size is typically 3 to 12 pups; the average litter size is 11-12.
+Litter size is typically 3 to 12 pups; the average litter size is 11–12.
 The young are born blind and weigh about 2 g.
-The queen nurses them for the first month, after which the other members of the colony feed them fecal pap until they are old enough to eat solid food.
+The queen nurses them for the first month, after which the other members of the colony feed them faecal pap until they are old enough to eat solid food.

 In most female mammals the number of mammae is about double the average litter size.
 Presumably this enables females to successfully nurse litters even if some mammae fail to produce milk.
-Naked mole-rats break this "one-half rule" – field caught and lab born litters averaged 11 to 12 pups, and numbers of mammae on wild and captive females were similarly 11 to 12.
+Naked mole-rats break this "one-half rule"; field caught and lab born litters averaged 11 to 12 pups, and numbers of mammae on both wild and captive females were similarly 11 to 12.
 Maximum litter sizes were 28 in the field and 27 in captivity, whereas the maximum number of mammae was 15.
-Breeding female naked mole-rats can bear and successfully rear litters that are far more numerous than their mammae because young take turns nursing from the same mammary and breeding females and pups are fed and protected by colony mates, enabling queens to concentrate their reproductive efforts on gestation and lactation.
+Breeding female naked mole-rats can bear and successfully rear litters that are far more numerous than their mammae because young take turns nursing from the same mammary, and breeding females and pups are fed and protected by colony mates, enabling queens to concentrate their reproductive efforts on gestation and lactation.

 Workers

 The queen is the most active member of a colony, and she induces workers to increase their activities by repeatedly shoving them.
 Smaller workers focus on acquiring food and maintaining tunnels, while the larger workers react strongly to disturbances.
-As in honey bees, the workers are divided along a continuum of different worker-caste behaviors instead of being in discrete groups.
+As in honey bees, the workers are divided along a continuum of different worker-caste behaviour instead of being in discrete groups.
 Larger workers function primarily as tunnellers, expanding the large network of tunnels within the burrow system, ejecting earth excavated during tunneling onto the ground surface, and as soldiers, protecting the group from outside predators.
 Smaller workers perform colony maintenance tasks such as foraging, nest building, and pup care.
-Workers that find new food sources (tubers) in their vast subterranean burrow systems give a special vocalization on their way back to the nest and wave the food around once they get there.
-Recruits find the new site by following an odour trail left by the initial scout – a behavior somewhat analogous to trail deposition and following by ants and termites.
+Workers that find new food sources (tubers) in their vast subterranean burrow systems give a special call on their way back to the nest and wave the food around once they get there.
+Recruits find the new site by following an odour trail left by the initial scout, behaviour somewhat analogous to trail deposition and following by ants and termites.